dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/api-reference/cameraview.md

 **Return value**

 The current value of the `object-fit` property applied to the video element.
-At present, the value is limited to "cover" and "contain".
 Check out more on [object-fit](https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit).

 **Code Snippet**